aidant842/MilestoneProject3/README.md

 * Correct data is displayed for each field in edit form. &#9745;
 * Automatically converts youtube videos to embeded to display video in iframe. &#9745;
 * Custom 505 error page. &#9745;
+* Delete modal appears when first delete button clicked, and game only deleted from database after the Confirmation delete clicked. &#9745;

 No automated testing was conducted.